 Address: Dionysiou Areopagitou 15, Athina 117 42, Greece

-Opening Hours: Opening hours vary depending on season.
-Find out more details when the museum will be open during your trip here.
+Opening Hours: Opening hours vary depending on the season.
+Find out more details about when the museum will be open during your trip here.

 Admission: Winter season (November 1st- March 31st 5- Euros), Summer season (April 1st-October 31st 10-Euros).
 Or purchase your tickets in advance here.

 This part of town has an alluring charisma as if you’re in a Greek village.
-Plaka has many narrowed cobblestone streets that are filled with many sidewalk cafes, family owned tavernas, and tiny shops.
+Plaka has many narrow cobblestone streets that are filled with many sidewalk cafes, family-owned tavernas, and tiny shops.
 Many stores have clothing, handmade jewelry, and local ceramics to buy.
 If you are looking for some free things to do in Athens, then take a trip to Plaka.